Skip to main content

 Most guides cite the $100,000 performance bond threshold and stop there.
 But Chapter 2253 contains a three-tier system that catches contractors off guard.
 The performance bond threshold is the highest.
 Payment bonds kick in much earlier -- and the cutoff depends on whether the governmental entity is a municipality.

 Section 2253.021(a)(1) requires a performance bond on any public work contract exceeding $100,000.
 Section 2253.021(b)(1) requires a payment bond on non-municipal contracts exceeding $25,000.
 Section 2253.021(b)(2) raises that threshold to $50,000 for municipalities.
 Each bond must equal 100% of the contract price.
 A $40,000 contract with a state agency needs a payment bond but no performance bond.
 A $40,000 contract with a city needs neither.
 A $150,000 contract with either needs both.
-The distinction matters for bond pricing -- a single payment bond costs less than a combined performance and payment package.
+The distinction matters for bond pricing -- a standalone payment-bond filing costs less than the combined performance-and-payment package most public bids ultimately require.

 $40K State Agency Contract